AviatrixSystems/Docs/HowTos/bgp_transitive_instructions.rst

 |image0|

 This guide provides instructions on how to enable BGP for a Transit VPC solution.
 Aviatrix gateway deployed in Transit VPC exchanges routes with a VGW that connects to on-prem by Direct Connect or Internet.
+Review the `Best Practice section <http://docs.aviatrix.com/HowTos/bgp_transitive_instructions.html#best-practice>`_ before you proceed.

 Deployment Steps
 =================